aeonSolutions/AeonLabs-Sitebuilder-CMS/README.md

 - Payments terminal
 - Feedback rating system

-check modules directory for an up to date list of packages
+check the modules directory for an up-to-date list of packages
 ## Layout & Design
-check layouts/templates directory for a list of layouts examples
+check layouts/templates directory for a list of layout examples

 ## Security